Ationet/ationetdocs/AN-Consumer_Card_API-Spec.md

 ## Register ConsumerCard Client
 This service is used to register new consumer card clients or register empty cards to existing users.

-The first step is validate the card PAN number by the fallow endpoint:
+The first step is validate the card PAN number.

 The second step is a validate the user name (email address).